-25. What is Adwords or Pay per click (PPC)?
+25. What are Google Ads or Pay per click (PPC)?

 Google AdWords popularly known as Adwords or Pay Per Click Marketing is a unique marketing opportunity on the Internet.
 Popularised by Google and now used extensively by small and large businesses and professionals worldwide, PPC has been a great marketing medium for years.